Chixpy/Emuteca/LazEmuteca/bin/Images/Zone/!Readme.txt

 ---------------------

+eu,us.png
+  Combination of eu.png and jp.png

 jp,us.png
   Combination of us.png and jp.png

 xa.png
   Combination of cn.png and jp.png
+  Used for asian publications.
+  'XA' used as ISO3166-1 alpha-2 User-assigned code
+  Maybe more flags can be added...
+Korea, Taiwan (and jp removed...)

 xw.png
   Wikipedia's John McConnell's Earth Day flag, based on this photograph